Please reach out through another option – pick whichever suits you below.

 The reimbursement mechanism will also change—especially for vaccines and monoclonal antibodies intended for prophylaxis—and a special procedure for immunization medicines will be introduced.

-At Pharmeca, we help you navigate the complex landscape of
+At Pharmeca, we help you navigate the complex landscape of pharmaceutical and medical device information.
+We also offer flexible services that can be tailored to your needs at any time.

-Our market position and experience allow us to support you whenever you
+Our market position and experience allow us to support you whenever you need expert guidance.

-for similar products originating from the same marketing authorization holder,
+The Institute will newly assess the appropriateness of therapeutic intervention for similar products originating from the same marketing authorization holder, with the aim of preventing circumvention of contractual arrangements.

 The conditions for the automatic recognition of an appropriate therapeutic